KappaFace: Adaptive Additive Angular Margin Loss for Deep Face Recognition: Proposed method

-where $\theta_{j}=\angle (\mathbf{W}_{j}, z_i)$, \emph{s} is a scaling factor which is commonly set to 64.
-Considering that the conventional softmax loss does not result in good discriminative features for practical face recognition task, a wide variety of margin-based methods has been proposed, which can be generalized as follows:
+In contemporary representation learning practices, the bias term $\mathbf{b}_{j}$ is set to 0, whereas the weight matrix $\mathbf{W}$ and the deep feature $z_i$ are normalized using ${l}_{2}$ normalisation method as in ~\mbox{\cite{deng2019arcface, wang2018cosface, liu2017sphereface}}.
+However, conventional softmax loss often results in embeddings with low discriminative characteristics.
+As a remedy, a plethora of margin-based techniques have been introduced.
+Their general form can be expressed as:

-where $P(\cos{\theta_{y_{i}}})$ is a function to control the positive margin.
-For instance, ArcFace introduces the function $P(\cos{\theta_{y_{i}}})$ as $\cos(\theta_{y_{i}} + m)$, where \emph{m} is an additive angular margin, whereas CosFace and SphereFace introduce additive cosine and multiplicative angular margins, respectively.
-Thus, utilizing the margin penalties within the softmax loss enforces intra-class compactness and inter-class diversity by penalising a target logit.
+where $\theta_{j}=\angle (\mathbf{W}_{j}, z_i)$, \emph{s} is a scaling factor, $P(\cos{\theta_{y_{i}}})$ is a function to control the positive margin.
+For instance, ArcFace~\cite{deng2019arcface} introduces the function $P(\cos{\theta_{y_{i}}})$ as $\cos(\theta_{y_{i}} + m)$, where \emph{m} is an additive angular margin, whereas CosFace~\cite{wang2018cosface} and SphereFace~\cite{liu2017sphereface} introduce additive cosine and multiplicative angular margins, respectively.
+Thus, utilizing the margin penalties within the softmax loss can effectively enforce intra-class compactness and inter-class diversity by penalizing a target logit.

-However, the proposed methods introduce a fixed margin for all classes without taking the class imbalance into account, which is a common practical challenge for deep face recognition models as discussed in \citep{liu2019fair}.
-Based on this observation, we introduce a novel approach to dynamically change the relative importance based on a class difficultness as well as its imbalance.
+However, the aforementioned methods introduce a fixed margin for all classes without taking the class imbalance into account, which is a common practical challenge for deep face recognition models\cite{liu2019fair}.
+Based on this observation, we propose a novel approach that dynamically adjusts the relative importance based on the difficulty of each class and the degree of class imbalance.